 This semester, the university welcomed its largest freshman class ever, with about 500 students, and its second-largest graduate class, with more than 680 students.

-The average first-year retention rate is 81 percent — higher than the national average.
+The average first-year retention rate is currently 84 percent — well above the national average.

 High-Ranking Health Care Programs

 Shenandoah’s Physician Assistant Studies graduate program hit high marks with its ranking of 21st in the country, which is tied with Stanford University, according to the 2020 Best Graduate Schools Rankings from U.S. News & World Report.

 The university’s Master of Science in Nurse-Midwifery ranked as the nation’s 24th best.